Eeki/authReact/server/README.md

 Express server auth boilerplate
+To use this boilerplate you must:

+1)
-To use this boilerplate you must add a config.js to root where is a json object: module.exports = {
+Add a config.js to root where is a json object: module.exports = {
   secret: 'your secret'
 };

+2)
+start mongoDB --> $mongod